World's first Boeing 777 retires

 Cathay was one of the airlines that weighed in with design advice during the 777's development, alongside key international carriers including British Airways, All Nippon Airways, American Airlines, Qantas, British Airways, Delta Air Lines, Japan Airlines and United Airlines.

 "Cathay Pacific has been instrumental in the tremendous success of the 777 program," Boeing's Commercial Airplanes President and CEO Kevin McAllister said in a statement.
-"The airline contributed greatly to the airplane's original design and has been one of its biggest ambassadors ever since,"
+"The airline contributed greatly to the airplane's original design and has been one of its biggest ambassadors ever since."

 It flew with Cathay Pacific from 2000 to May 2018.